 Prof. Weese, MWF 10:30-11:20

 This course will introduce students to ways of interpreting and writing about film.
 Throughout the semester, we will focus upon narrative strategies in film: how are stories told in film, and how are they told differently than in prose fiction?
 Who narrates a film?
 What are common patterns of plot development?
 How do film genres evolve?
 We will also emphasize formal techniques used in filmmaking to tell stories.
 How does editing work?
 What is continuity editing, and what are some alternatives to it?
 How does a film's soundtrack relate to the image?
 How do mise-en-scène and cinematography influence the ways that we interpret a film?
-Films likely to be represented on the syllabus range from classics such as Citizen Kane and His Girl Friday to contemporary cult favorites such as Memento or Eternal Sunshine of the Spotless Mind, and many others.
+We will study all of these elements of cinema through a mix of classic films such as Citizen Kane, recent award-winning films such as Whiplash, and experimental cult films such as Christopher Nolan's Memento.
 Students will view films outside of class, as homework.
 A textbook will supplement the primary materials.
-Students will take midterm and final exams, complete several written exercises, and compose two analytic essays.
-This course does not satisfy the general literature requirement of the core.
+Students will take midterm and final exams, present a scene analysis to the class, complete several short written exercises (sometimes in groups), and compose two analytic essays.

 Murder, rape, treason, infanticide, witchcraft, suicide, incest, prostitution, extortion-in many of Shakespeare's plays, people behave badly.
 In this course, we will study a selection of the plays from across Shakespeare's career, including Measure for Measure, Richard III, and King Lear.
 As we look at some of Shakespeare's depictions of crime, we'll consider why theater audiences were and are attracted to misconduct and what the plays teach us about norms of behavior in early modern London.
 Class acting workshops and film versions will help us to bring Shakespeare's words to life.